arielfr/melixp19/README.md

 });
 ```

-Once we create the route we need to get the form data
+We can get the payment information from the `request` object inside the `body` attribute

 ```javascript
 const token = req.body.token;